Elbow pain when you bench press DOES have definite causes and definite solutions.

 Treatment for ulnar nerve irritation, for instance, isn’t the same as treatment for triceps tendonitis.

 But in all cases, taking a vacation from bench pressing will be called for.
-Perhaps another chest routine won’t aggravate the joint, such as declined dumbbell presses.
+Perhaps another chest routine won’t aggravate the joint, such as inclined dumbbell presses.

 While the elbow problem is getting treated, you can replace bench presses with the “pec dec” as well as flyes.